noop-inc/documentation/src/content/docs/amazon-dynamo-db.md

 - Browse, query, and debug your data with the Resource Explorer for DynamoDB in the Noop Console.

-- Manage access automatically for all Components referencing the Resource from the Application Manifest (app.yml) file.
+- Manage access automatically for all Components referencing the Resource from the Application Blueprint (blueprint.yaml) file.

 # Usage

-To add DynamoDB to your application insert an entry in the app.yml under `resources`.
+To add DynamoDB to your application insert an entry in the blueprint.yaml under `resources`.
 Specify the `type` as `dynamodb` and include an alphanumeric name.

 ## Required Parameters